vaulot/vaulot.academic.site/content/post/2018-09-15-switching-to-latex.md

 * Begin to fill in the template

 ### Synchronizing with computer
-* Get the link for Git (in the left menu) - see here
+* Get the link for Git (in the left menu)
-* On your computer start git in the commande window
+* On your computer start a Powershell window
-* Navigate to the directory you want to use
+* Navigate to the directory you want to use (using cd)
 * Clone the repository in a subdirectory called `my_paper` `git clone https://git.overleaf.com/2029559gkypzx my_paper`
 * Use GitHub desktop to add this repository to the list of repository